How to Change Your Mouse Speed in Windows 10

 The Pointer Tab

 The pointer tab is where you can change the way your mouse pointer appears.
 You can select from a variety of preset schemes using the Scheme dropdown, or individualize each pointer using the Customize dialog.
-For users who rely on pointer display feedback, this area of the settings is extremely handy; for many users, it’s overkill because the default pointer scheme is fine.

 The Enable pointer shadow checkbox creates a subtle but visible “shadow” underneath your pointer, increasing its visual contrast against the background.